-That feature you thought was so great, maybe that’s not what your consumers are actually thinking?
+That feature you thought was so great, maybe that’s not what your customers are actually thinking?

 Social media is a great way to build that direct connection with your audience.

-The ‘out’ then is the media side of the equation.
+The ‘out’ then is your media push.

 But go very carefully.